kth-gt/cb2442/prog/p4/readme.md

 $ ./runner4.py
 ```

-This executes the code in `labp4.py`, and validates the results against some test examples.
+This executes the code in `labp4.py`, and validates the results against a couple of test examples.
-If you implemented the function right, you will see your names appearing.
+If you have implemented the function correctly, you will see your names appearing.

 ### Extra excercise